Mediation FAQ

 On television, every family law problem, every divorce, is a protracted battle.
 But fighting over every conceivable issue in your divorce is not the only option available.
 You absolutely can pursue a less disruptive, less painful divorce through mediation.

-At , we are divorce mediation attorneys.
+At Raleigh Divorce Law Firm, we are divorce mediation attorneys.
 We’re experienced in North Carolina divorce law and committed to finding a good outcome for you and your family.
-We believe that mediation offers a way forward that can be better for all parties, and we’re happy to answer any question you have on the issue, such as those below.
+We believe that mediation offers a way forward that can be better for all parties, and we’re happy to answer any questions you have on the issue, such as those below.

 What is mediation?